TariqAHassan/BioVida/docs/contributing/README.md

       when this occurs -- employing more sophisticated approaches, such as the NegEx algorithm, could be helpful.
 Expertise in NLP would go along way here.

-   2. Detecting visual problems in images, such as arrows or text.
+   2. Detecting visual problems, such as arrows or text, in images.
       These images need to be detected so they can be removed from any training (/test) set.

-  In short, the task for the CNN is to flag visual problems, so these images can be excluded from any dataset.
-The current approach uses data synthesis to generate data to train a CNN to detect such pro, though it may be more effective to use transfer learning with, say, VGG19.
+  In short, the task for the CNN is to flag images with visual problems.
+  The current approach uses data synthesis to generate data to train a CNN to detect such problems.
+However, it may be more effective to use transfer learning with, say, VGG19.

   This brings me to a more general problem with the CNN: backend API.
 I am currently